PlanB-Network/bitcoin-educational-content/courses/secu101/en.md

 ![password manager](https://youtu.be/HzLuZ6noePY)

+## What is a password manager?

+A password manager is a tool that allows you to store, generate, and manage your passwords for different online accounts.
+Instead of remembering multiple passwords, you only need one master password to access all the others.

+With a password manager, you no longer have to worry about forgetting your passwords or writing them down somewhere.
+You only need to remember one master password.
+Additionally, most of these tools generate strong passwords for you, which enhances the security of your accounts.

+## Differences between some popular managers:

+### Third-party services:

+- LastPass: One of the most popular managers.
+It is a third-party service, which means your passwords are stored on their servers.
+It offers a free version and a paid version, with a user-friendly interface.

+- Dashlane: It is also a third-party service, with an intuitive interface and additional features such as tracking credit card information and secure notes.

+### Self-hosting for more control:

+- Bitwarden: It is an open-source tool, which means you can review its code to verify its security.
+Although Bitwarden offers a hosted service, it also allows users to self-host, which means you can control where your passwords are stored, potentially offering more security and control.

+- KeePass: It is an open-source solution that is primarily intended for self-hosting.
+Your data is stored locally by default, but you can synchronize the password database using different methods if you wish.
+KeePass is widely recognized for its security and flexibility, although it may be slightly less user-friendly for beginners.

+(Note: Choosing between a third-party service or a self-hosted service depends on your level of technological comfort and how you prioritize control versus convenience.
+Third-party services are generally more convenient for most people, while self-hosting requires more technical knowledge but can offer more control and peace of mind in terms of security.)

+## What makes a good password:

+A strong password is typically:

+- Long: at least 12 characters.
+- Complex: a mixture of uppercase and lowercase letters, numbers, and symbols.
+- Unique: do not reuse the same password for different accounts.
+- Not based on personal information: avoid birth dates, names, etc.

 To ensure the security of your account, it is crucial to create strong and secure passwords.
 The length of the password is not sufficient to ensure its security.
 The characters must be completely random in order to resist brute force attacks.
 The independence of events is also important to avoid the most likely combinations.
 Common passwords such as "password" are easily compromised.

 To create a strong password, it is recommended to use a large number of random characters, without using predictable words or patterns.
 It is also essential to include numbers and special characters.
-However, it should be noted that some sites may restrict the use of certain special characters.
+However, it should be noted that some websites may restrict the use of certain special characters.
 Passwords that are not randomly generated are easy to guess.
 Variations or additions to passwords are not secure.
 Websites cannot guarantee the security of passwords chosen by users.

 Randomly generated passwords offer a higher level of security, although they may be more difficult to remember.
 Password managers can generate more secure random passwords.
 By using a password manager, you do not need to memorize all your passwords.
 It is important to gradually replace your old passwords with those generated by the manager, as they are stronger and longer.
-Make sure that the master password of your password manager is also strong and secure.
+Make sure that the master password for your password manager is also strong and secure.

 ## Tutorial: Creating a Master Password

-**_Tutorial under construction, to contribute or add it, you can go through GitHub_**
+**_Tutorial under construction, to contribute or add it, you can go through GitHub._**

 ## Tutorial: BitWarden

-**_Tutorial under construction, to contribute or add it, you can go through GitHub_**
+**_Tutorial under construction, to contribute or add it, you can go through GitHub._**

 ## Tutorial: KeePass

-**_Tutorial under construction, to contribute or add it, you can go through GitHub_**
+**_Tutorial under construction, to contribute or add it, you can go through GitHub._**

 # Two-Factor Authentication

 ![2FA](https://youtu.be/863n4N1XNjk)

+## Why Implement 2FA

+Two-factor authentication (2FA) is an additional layer of security used to ensure that the people attempting to access an online account are who they claim to be.
+Instead of just entering a username and password, 2FA requires a second form of verification.

+This second step can be:

+- A temporary code sent via SMS.
+- A code generated by an application like Google Authenticator or Authy.
+- A physical security key that you insert into your computer.

+With 2FA, even if a hacker obtains your password, they will not be able to access your account without this second verification factor.
+This makes 2FA essential for protecting your online accounts against unauthorized access.

+## Which option to choose?

+The different options for strong authentication offer varying levels of security.

+- SMS is not considered the best option as it only provides proof of possession of a phone number.
+- 2FA (two-factor authentication) is more secure as it uses multiple types of evidence, such as knowledge, possession, and identification.
+One-time passwords (HOTP and TOTP) are safer than SMS because they require cryptographic calculation and are stored locally rather than in memory.
+- Hardware tokens, such as USB keys or smart cards, offer optimal security by generating a unique private key for each site and verifying the URL before allowing the connection.

+For optimal security with strong authentication, it is recommended to use a secure email address, a secure password manager, and adopt 2FA using YubiKeys.
+It is also advisable to purchase two YubiKeys to anticipate loss or theft, for example, keeping a backup copy both at home and on your person.

+Biometrics can be used as a substitute, but it is less secure than the combination of knowledge and possession.
+Biometric data should remain on the authentication device and not be disclosed online.
+It is important to consider the threat model associated with different authentication methods and adjust practices accordingly.

+## Conclusion of the training:

+As you have understood, implementing good digital hygiene is not necessarily simple, but it remains accessible!

+- Creating a new secure email address.
+- Setting up a password manager.
+- Activating 2FA.
+- Gradually replacing our old passwords with strong passwords with 2FA.

+Keep learning and gradually implement good practices!

+Golden rule: Information security is a moving target that will adapt to your learning journey!

-## Tutorial: 2FA and YubiKey Solutions
+## Tutorial: 2FA and YubiKey solutions

-**_Tutorial under construction, to contribute or add it, you can go through GitHub_**
+**_Tutorial under construction, to contribute or add it, you can go through GitHub._**

 # Go further